berziiii/helix-client-template/README.md

 `public/` is the location of the development javascript and styling files.
 This will automatically be updated with the most recent saved code changes when the application is running through `gulp serve`.

 #### PRODUCTION (DIST/)
 When the time comes to deploy the application onto a client server, `gulp build` will handle all minification, compiling, image optimzation and move all necessary assets into a `dist/` directory.
-You only need to move the contents of THIS `dist/` directory onto a client server and you are done!
+BEFORE DOING THIS, you must change the `hostUrl` in `app.globals.js` to the server which you will be placing the code.
+Then, you only need to move the contents of THIS `dist/` directory onto a client server and you are done!